guoyu-wang/libstemmer.net/README.md

 # libstemmer.net
-Build nuget package for Snowball Stemmer for C#
+Build nuget package of Snowball Stemmer for .Net Standard 2.0.

+For any questions or issues related to the Snowball Stemmer itself, please visit the [snowball github repo](https://github.com/snowballstem/snowball).

+The nuget package is published at https://www.nuget.org/packages/libstemmer.net.